iamdual/sonic/README.md

 # Sonic
 A performance-first and flexible web framework for PHP >= 8.0.

-(Still in development)
+Still in development.
+It's not recommended to be used in production.

 ### Features